Germany's clean energy drive fails to curb dirty brown coal

 Limiting brown coal use is politically difficult, however, with 20,000 mining and utilities jobs involved and any move that could raise already high energy bills for consumers a risky gambit ahead of federal elections in September.

-Coal also remains important to profits at utilities such as RWE (RWEG.DE) and the German arm of Sweden's Vattenfall VATN.UL.
+Coal also remains important to profits at utilities such as RWE and the German arm of Sweden's Vattenfall .

 "Lignite load factors have remained high and gross margins held up better than for other fuels," JP Morgan analyst Vincent de Blic said.